 Autoradiography is a technique used to detect radioactive compounds with the aid of photographic emulsion, which is basically a piece of X-ray film.
 The radioactive DNA fragments on a gel is then placed in contact with X-ray film and kept it in the dark area for few hours, or even days.
 The radioactive emission from the bands of the DNA exposes the film.
 When the film is developed dark bands appear corresponding to the DNA bands present in the gel.
 In other words, the DNA bands in the agarose gel take a picture of themselves, and hence the name autoradiography.
-To enhance the autoradiography sensitivity, intensifying screen can be used which is coated with a compound that fluoresces when it is excited by β -rays at low temperature.
+To enhance the autoradiography sensitivity, intensifying screen can be used which is coated with a compound that fluoresces when it is excited by $\beta$ -rays at low temperature.
 The electrophoresed radioactive DNA fragments are seen as parallel lanes and it position depends on the size of the fragments.
 But the DNA bands are invisible but the positions can be identified with some dotted lines.
 This gel is then placed in contact with a piece of X-ray film.
 Leave it for several hours to days.
 Finally, develop the film to see where the radioactivity has exposed the film, which shows the position of DNA bands on the gel.
 The large, slowly migrating bands are thought to be more radioactive, and thus the bands corresponds to them on the autoradiogram are darkest than the others.
 Applications of 16S Ribosomal RNA in Microbiology

-- 1. 16S rRNA gene sequencing has been established as the "gold standard" for identification and taxonomic classification of bacterial species. - 2.
+- 1. 16S rRNA gene sequencing has been established as the -gold standard for identification and taxonomic classification of bacterial species. - 2.
 Comparison of the bacterial 16S rRNA sequence has been emerged as a valuable genetic technique and can lead to the recognition of novel pathogens such as Mycobacterium species. - 3.
 The hyper variable regions of 16S rRNA gene sequences provide species-specific signature sequences useful for bacterial identification. - 4.
-In medical microbiology, 16S rRNA sequencing serves as a rapid and cheap alternative to phenotypic methods of bacterial identification. - 5.
-It is also capable of reclassifying bacteria into completely new species, or even genera. - 6.
-The sequencing techniques can be used to describe new species that have never been successfully cultured in laboratories.
+In medical microbiology, 16S rRNA sequencing serves as a rapid and cheap alternative to phenotypic methods of bacterial identification.